Yassourouss/Yassio/README.md

 And done, you've successfully built the project.
 To run the server, just type : `./SimpleServer`
 Same goes for the client : `./SimpleClient`

+# To navigate the project:
+The most important part is in  yassio/headers;
+net_message.h, net_tsqueue.h and net_connection.h are all the useful components.
+net_server.h and net_client.h are the actual interfaces used by the user to implement the product.

+You can find implementation examples in yassio/src;